saraansh1999/global-plus-local-fp-transformer/README.md

 For further details refer to our ICPR 2022 paper,

-# Setup
+## Setup
 * The `requirements.txt` file can be used to setup a virtual environment.
 ```
 pip install -r requirements.txt
 ```
 * The imagenet model for CvT is used to initialize our training.
-Download the model from "" and place it in the `pretrained/` folder.
+Download the model from [here](https://iiitaphyd-my.sharepoint.com/:f:/g/personal/saraansh_tandon_research_iiit_ac_in/EriTwfzu6e5AmS_-VPSLt48BW1HX0IilyWbUm5KBZWmcSw?e=akMI5c) and place it in the `pretrained/` folder.
-* The `MSU-LatentAFIS` folder is built upon the repository: https://github.com/prip-lab/MSU-LatentAFIS/tree/1d6e837651a1b5dac3bd48d672397f620bf9a0a5.
+* The `MSU-LatentAFIS` folder is built upon the [MSU-LatentAFIS](https://github.com/prip-lab/MSU-LatentAFIS/tree/1d6e837651a1b5dac3bd48d672397f620bf9a0a5) repository.
 Hence to use it the setup described in the original repo will have to be performed separately.

-# Data
+## Data

 To train/validate our approach we need: